MrKarlDilkington/customizable_twitter_feed/README.md

 - set the reply, retweet, and favorites font size
 - set the @user name font size
 - set the link text color and hover color
+- display Font Awesome icons for reply, retweet, and favorite using the "Interaction Icons" block template

 **Browser Support:**
 - modern browsers